scicloj/tablecloth/docs/index.md

 ------------------------------------------------------------------------

-This function doesn't let you select meta field, so you have to call `column-names` in such case.
+This function doesn’t let you select meta field, so you have to call `column-names` in such case.
 Below we want to add integer columns at the end.

 ``` clojure
 (api/reorder-columns DS (api/column-names DS (complement #{:int64}) :datatype))